IBM/image-recognition-and-information-extraction-from-image-documents/README.md

 1. First, we ran executed the code pattern [Image Classification using CNN and Keras](https://github.com/IBM/image-classification-using-cnn-and-keras).
 The model classified the images and marked the application for documents in the set of input images by providing it's path. e.g. `test_doc-external/Form1 copy 2.jpg`
 2. As a second step we ran the second notebook `conv_img_to_txt.ipynb`.
 Here we converted image to text using tesseract and uploaded the text file to Object storage
 3. As a final step we ran the notebook `Entity Extraction and Document Classification.ipynb`.
 This notebook used a couple of configuration files and identified required information from the text extracted in the second step above.
-It used Watson NLU and custom configuration to understand what information to identify based on what type of document is the text document. like, if the text is a purchase agreement, then it identifies a particular set of entities related to purchase agreement.
+It used Watson NLU and custom configuration to understand what information to identify based on what type of document is the text document like, if the text is a purchase agreement, then it identifies a particular set of entities related to purchase agreement.

 Entities identified from the form document are displayed as shown in below image
 ![](images/analyze_res2.png)